Tables

 References

 Including or excluding references can be done by checking or un-checking the Include reference checkbox.
 These reference fields are not shown on the table creation page, but are added to the schema definition, which is visible after creating the table (Projects > your_project > Base > Tables > your_table > Schema definition).
-By including references, additional columns will be added to the schema (see next paragraph) which can contain references to the data on the platform:
+By including references, additional columns will be added to the schema which can contain references to the data on the platform:

 • data_reference: reference to the data element in the Illumina platform from which the record originates